GaleJames-creator/gale-james/Samples/Tutorials/Getting-started-with-payment-api.md

 For test cards, use any future expiration date, a 3-digit CVC, and any ZIP code.

-## Step 3: Send your first API request
+## Step 3: Send your first Payments API request

 Use cURL to make a test payment.
 The example charges $29.99 with the payments API.